dr-nathan/OB1_SAM/README.md

 The code can be used for different purposes (code file mentioned are explained below).

-**Reading a text**:
+**Reading a text or running an experiment**:

+In order to run a text reading or an experiment, one should set "run_exp" and "analyze_results" in *parameters.py* to True and "optimize" to False.
+### Text reading
-In order to run a "normal" (Which means reading the input text-file once and comparing the results to an eye-tracking experiment) experiment one should set "run_exp" and "analyze_results" in *parameters.py* to True and "optimize" to False, and set task_to_run to "PSCall".
+To run the "normal" text reading task (Which means reading the input text-file once and comparing the results to an eye-tracking experiment), set task_to_run in *parameters.py* to "PSCall".
 In the standard version it reads a german text and uses word frequency as well as word predictability (cloze probability) to recognize words presented in its visual field.

-Plots are produced and saved in "/plots"
+### Experiment
+To run an experiment, set task_to_run to the task in question.
+Can be "Flanker", from Snell et al (2019, Neuropsychologia), "Sentence", a reading experiment from Wen et al.
+(2019, Cognition), or "EmbeddedWords", a priming task from Beyersmann et al. (2016, Psychonomic Society).
+The simulated experiment data is stored in pickled files called alldata_Flanker.pkl, etc. that can be read by Jupyter Notebooks written by Noor Seidel.
+The Notebooks expect the pickled files in "...\Results".
+Run OB1_taskperformance before the other two (which compute ERPs and simulated ERPs, one for each task).
+### NV: Update March 2022
+in the latest version, a system for processing affixes has been implemented, to account for the priming results found by i.e. doi:10.3758/s13423-015-0927-z.
+In the present state, word pairs of the complex words and their stem (i.e. weaken - weak), are detected and their inhibition is set to 0.
+That means that the word pairs dont inhibit each other, which explains why WEAKEN primes WEAK, but CASHEW does not prime CASH (no affix).

 **Parameter-tuning**